Cannabis on American Indian reservations: Crow Tribe

 The Crow Tribe of Montana legislative branch approved adult-use cannabis sales on April 16, 2021.

 St. Regis Mohawk Tribe

 The St. Regis Mohawk Tribe in New York legalized adult-use cannabis on June 28, 2021.
 Under the legislation, dispensaries must be licensed by the tribe, and all growing, processing, and sales must occur on tribal lands.
 Adult tribal members are permitted to grow up to twelve plants.

+Eastern Band of Cherokee Indians

+In 2023, the Eastern Band of Cherokee Indians voted to legalize recreational cannabis on tribal lands.
+The tribe opened its first dispensary for medical cannabis, which serves both tribe members and the general public, on 20 April 2024 with plans to expand into recreational cannabis sale in the future.

+Omaha Tribe of Nebraska

+The Omaha Tribe of Nebraska legalized medical and non-medical cannabis in mid July, 2025.

 Opposition on tribal lands

 The Washington Post in 2014 noted that the Yakama Nation of Washington State, following the state's legalization of cannabis, opposed legalization in ten state counties containing what the tribe considers its traditional lands.

+Legalization by tribe

+These are the following Indian Reservation that have legalized cannabis.